darkhelmet/dashvee/posts/how-do-i-load-balance.md

 ## All done…?

-That pretty much explains TCP load balancing, route packets based on the source IP and port.
+That pretty much explains TCP load balancing: route packets based on the source IP and port.
 The browser opens a couple connections to the server, and those connections (not requests made on the connection) get balanced.
 Multiple HTTP requests go on each connection.

 So how does that explain the poor balancing we saw during the real exam compared to the load testing?
 I don't really know.

-At first I was thinking it was because the only piece of usable information was the source IP address.
+Initially I thought it was because the only piece of usable information was the source IP address.
 I had it in my head that the source port couldn't be trusted, due to NAT.
 Working it all out in my head, learning more about NAT, and thinking logically about it means the source port is fine to use.
 In fact, it's sort of required.

-Now the load test is quite predictable.
+The load test is quite predictable.
 Our script logs in, starts the exam, answers each question twice with a random answer, with random pause times in between, and moves on through the questions.

 Real users aren't quite as predictable.
 They could be clicking around between the questions a lot, answering questions multiple times quickly, etc.

-The browser used by the load test, driven by Selenium, was Firefox, running on Ubuntu.
+The browser used by the load test, driven by Selenium, was Firefox running on Ubuntu.
 The real browser used by candidates was a custom Locked Down Browser on various installs of Windows that uses the IE engine.

 So we have a different pattern of usage, and a different technology stack on the client.
 Not exactly an apples to apples comparison.